lltfm/openness/works/saltem_hoc/README.md

 ### Overview
 The Saltem Hoc method is combined with the ["Epitomes of Openness"][1] here to build the [LLM AI prompt for Openness GPT](openness_gpt-prompt.txt).
-Openness GPT is designed to guide users in exploring potential answers to difficult spiritual questions or any other kind of "unanswerable" question which we all struggle to answer in a satisfying way (e.g. "What is the soul?").
+Openness GPT is designed to assist and guide users in contemplating potential answers to difficult spiritual questions or any other kind of "unanswerable" question which we all struggle to answer in a satisfying way (e.g. "What is the soul?", "Why is there war?", "What is the purpose of life?", etc.).

 ### How to chat with Openness GPT